threecuptea/spark_tutorial_2/README.md

              b. num of paramMap decides no. loops of repeated ALS fit and RegressionEvaluator evaluate jobs.
 Each loop accounts for 6 jobs in MovieLensALS.
 No. of jobs was increased 24 if I added one more maxIter param.
                 That definitely increases processing time significantly.
-Some jobs are 100%/% correlated with maxIter param like 'count at ALS.scala:944', increasing no. of stages from 22 to 42 when I increase maxIter from 10 to 20.
-There is  trade-off of performance vs. rmse value of maxIter
+Some jobs are 100% correlated with maxIter param like 'count at ALS.scala:944', increasing no. of stages from 22 to 42 when I increase maxIter from 10 to 20.
+There is trade-off of performance vs. rmse in terms of value of maxIter.

              c.
-I adjusted spark.sql.shuffle.partitions to 8 becuase the default is 200 whcih is way too high in test environment.
+I adjusted spark.sql.shuffle.partitions to 8 because the default is 200 which is way too high in test environment.
 That only affects Spark-SQL operations and does not affect operations involved RDD partitions.